Devipada

 Devipada is a densely populated area in East Borivali, Mumbai, Maharashtra, India.
 Devipada includes Devipada SRA CHS (known as Titananic bld), Sadguru Nagar, Vitthal Nagar, Millennium Tower, Gulmohar and Sahyadri.
+It is centered around the Devipada metro station.

 Most residents are Marathi, with a number of Gujaratis and North Indians.
 Shree Gajanan Maharaj Mandir Bhakt Mandal is very famous & popular not only in Devipada but also in borivali.
 This area is politically very important for the politicians. about 40% of earlier devipada is undergone for construction of buildings till 20-04-2011, still work is in progress.

 Buses

 Following buses stop at the Devipada bus stop: